dapplets/dapplet-docs/docs/ex16-web-components.md

 Let's begin writing the HTML-template of the component.

 The `render()` method is very similar to a method with the same name in a class-based approach to writing `React.js` components.
 Here you can also return `null` when it is not necessary to render the component.
-However, instead of JSK we use Tagged Template Literal - `html`.
+However, instead of JSX we use Tagged Template Literal - `html`.

 ```typescript
 override render() {